7ep/demo/docs/BDD.md

       }

-You will find this adds two new errors highlighted by the IDE.
-One is that there is currently nothing being returned from returnBook(), and the other is that there is no such enumeration BOOK_RETURNED.
+You will find this adds new errors highlighted by the IDE.
+The problems you are seeing are:
+1) there is no such enumeration BOOK_RETURNED.
+2) Our test assumes "returnBook" returns a LibraryActionResult, but currently it returns void

 To fix that:

-1) Add a new entry to LibraryActionResults
+1) Add a new entry to LibraryActionResults (navigate there by holding Control and clicking on LibraryActionResults)

     BOOK_RETURNED, // successfully returned a book

-2) Go back and make the returnBook method return LibraryActionResults.BOOK_RETURNED
+2) In LibraryUtils, returnBook should return a LibraryActionResults:

     public LibraryActionResults returnBook(Book myBook, Date returnDate) {
         return LibraryActionResults.BOOK_RETURNED;
     }

 Now if you run the unit test, it should pass.
+Run that by clicking the arrow to the left of the test in the IDE.

 This is a good point to commit our work.

+        git add .
         git commit -m "initial stab at returnBook()"

-A common mnemonic used with unit testing is right BICEP - standing for:
+A common mnemonic to remind us of good testing practices used with unit testing is right BICEP - standing for:

 * Make sure the calculation is "right"
 * Boundaries
 * Inverse